yanniboi/party_install_party/README.txt

 Introduction
 ------------

-The Party module provides an extremely flexible CRM solution for Drupal, utilizing a generic entity (the Party entity) to which other entities (Drupal Users, Profile2 profiles, eCommerce customers, Facebook profiles, etc.) can be attached.
+The Party module provides an extremely flexible CRM solution for Drupal, utilizing a generic entity (the Party entity) to which other entities (Drupal Users, Nodes, Profile2 profiles, eCommerce customers, Facebook profiles, etc.) can be attached.

-A Party entity does not have bundles and normally has no fields.
-It is simply a wrapper around other entities representing whatever, e.g. a Drupal User, CiviCRM Constituent, Facebook account, eCommerce Customer, Employee profile, etc. A Party may wrap one or more such entities.

 Requirements
 ------------